dfpaulino/user-rule-store/README.md

 The goal of this artifact is to cache the applied/eligible rules for a user.
 This will manage the lifecycle of the element (delete when it reaches the TTL)
-The storage will be a sql database (mysql/H2).
-We could go with mongoDb
+The storage will be a No sql database (mongoDb).

 Provides a reactive REST CRUD API :